 Create Habits not Rules

-When using these strategies keep in mind that building habits doesn’t mean you’re setting rules for yourself.
-Rules can be rigid and stressful while habits are meant to be supportive and flexible.
-Aim for process-oriented goals and be prepared to make some adjustments along the way to maximize your routine and your training process.
+When you implement these strategies keep in mind that building habits isn’t the same thing as setting rules for yourself.
+Rules can be rigid and stressful to maintain while habits are meant to be supportive and flexible.
+Aim for process-oriented goals and be prepared to make some adjustments along the way to maximize your routine and training process.

 For more cycling training knowledge, listen to Ask a Cycling Coach — the only podcast dedicated to making you a faster cyclist.
 New episodes are released weekly.